symfony/symfony-docs/book/routing.rst

 .. note::

    When importing resources from YAML, the key (e.g. ``acme_hello``) is meaningless.
    Just be sure that it's unique so no other lines override it.
+In most cases, a vendorname_shortbundlename or vendorname_shortbundlename_controllername pattern is appropriate.

 The ``resource`` key loads the given routing resource.
 In this example the resource is the full path to a file, where the ``@AcmeHelloBundle`` shortcut